 The Knowledge Lifecycle

 The knowledge Lifecycle is cyclical and stresses continuous improvements to content.
 To support the Knowledge Lifecycle, Lightning Knowledge has introduced version control.
-Now each and every article will be having a version number and whenever the user needs to make changes to a published article, the user can edit it as a new version and then republish it.
+Now every article will have a version number, and whenever the user needs to make changes to a published article, the user can edit it as a new version and then republish it.